Nonpartisan primary: Analysis

 Though the intention is to allow multiple candidates from the majority party to advance to the second round, critics note that this can also happen to a minority party when that party runs fewer candidates than another and thus faces less vote-splitting.
 Under the nonpartisan blanket primary, a party with two candidates and only 41% popular support would beat a party with three candidates and 59% popular support if voters split their votes evenly among candidates for their own party.
 For example, in Washington's 2016 primary for state treasurer, Democrats won a majority of the vote but failed to move on to the general election:

 Political science professor Todd Donovan published an article in 2012 for the California Journal of Politics & Policy called "The Top Two Primary: What Can California Learn from Washington?"
 Donovan was the only expert witness in favor of the top-two idea, for the as applied court challenge of Top-Two.
 His academic paper states, "The partisan structure of Washington's legislature appears unaltered by the new primary system."
 Donovan concluded, "The aggregate of all this did not add up to a legislature that looked different or functioned differently from the legislature elected under a partisan primary."

 In Washington, major parties originally used an alternate process of party endorsement for partisan legislative and county administrative positions.
 This would ensure that one official party candidate will be in the primary, theoretically reducing the risk of intra-party vote-splits.
 However, the law does not allow nominations or endorsements by interest groups, political action committees, political parties, labor unions, editorial boards, or other private organizations to be printed on the ballot.

 The indication of party preference as opposed to party affiliation opens the door for candidates to misrepresent their leanings or otherwise confuse voters.
 In 2008, a Washington gubernatorial candidate indicated party preference as "G.O.P." instead of Republican.
 A public poll found that 25% of the public did not know that the two terms mean the same thing.

 Further research on California's 2012 jungle primaries suggests that a jungle primary does not tend to lead to large amounts of crossover votes.
 Most voters who crossed over did so for strategic reasons.
 Furthermore, there is evidence that having the top two candidates from the same party could lead to a drop in voter participation in the second round.
 With regards to reducing political polarization, this does not seem to hold true.
-Due to lack of crossover votes, an extreme candidate from the majority party can still win over a moderate from the other party.
-Though the intention of the system is to get a moderate from the majority party, this will not happen if there is no moderate, if the moderate lacks name recognition, or if voters are unsure of which candidate is more moderate.
+Due to lack of crossover votes, an extreme candidate from the majority party can still win over a moderate from either party.